Mikaela/mikaela.github.io/n/essentialsoftware.md

   nvim) and if the flatpak didn't exist (and if I wouldn't likely be using nvim where flatpaks have no power), I would make it yet another rpm-ostree install...
+- Kcalc is calculator
+- Kmahjong is a game shipped with Fedora Kinoite
+- Kmines is the same
+- Kolourpaint seems to be KDE's response to MS Paint, shipped with Fedora Kinoite
+- Krdc is Fedora Kinoite shipped remote desktop client (VNC, RDP)
 - pavucontrol is the volume manager and needs no introduction especially if one looks at it
 - kwrite is the KDE text editor